Hey, friend.

 NIH trials: Anti-inflammatory via light.

-Consistency key.
+Consistency is key.
 Quality devices.
 Wavelengths, right.
-Power sufficient.
+Power is sufficient.

 Home vs. clinic: Home is milder.
 Convenient.